TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 16/Job 16.9.md

 ---

-He hath torn me in his wrath, and persecuted me; He hath gnashed upon me with his teeth: Mine adversary sharpeneth his eyes upon me.
+He has torn me in his wrath, and persecuted me.
+He has gnashed on me with his teeth.
+My adversary sharpens his eyes on me.